Applying for a Scholarship

 General feedback for applicants

-• Please provide an up-to-date CV with your application.
+Ensure you provide an up-to-date CV with your application.
 Ensure your CV contains your full work history, voluntary work, community involvement and life experiences to really show the full extent of your achievements.

 The panel will want to see answers that reflect how you will engage in the classroom and what your teaching style will be.